deep, deepr

 Description

-These functions complement the __deep operators (e.g. +^) where the specified function will be applied on all elements in the parameter sets provided.
+These functions complement the __deep operators (e.g. +^) where the specified function will be applied on all elements in the sets provided.
 The depth is also adjustable and is by default 1 (corresponding to operators like +^), but can also be increased (e.g. 2 corresponding to +^^) to process contents in 2-dimensinoal matrices.

 Restrictions: